typelevel/typelevel.github.com/_posts/2016-02-03-variance-and-functors.md

 read-only types can only be covariant and write-only types contravariant, our compromise is to make types that support both invariant.

-Therefore in order to treat an `Array` of one type as an `Array` of another, we need to have a way of converting in both directions.
+In order to treat an `Array` of one type as an `Array` of another, we need to have conversions in both directions.
 This must be provided manually as the type checker has no way of knowing what the conversion would be.